arnarbragi/Linux-Lokaverkefni/README.md

 12.desember: Finished everything I could.
 Samba, SSH. <br>

 I installed squirrelmail but couldnt get the website to work.
 I also couldnt get the demo site to work

+The zip file for the virtual machine is too large for github